Menstrual cup: History

 Menstrual cups may have been inspired by other types of vaginal inserts used throughout history.
 Vaginal inserts had various purposes from birth control, enabling abortions, to supporting a prolapsed uterus.
 The first version of what we would now call a menstrual cup was a rubber sack attached to a rubber ring created by S.L.
 Hockert in 1867, which was patented in the United States.
 An early version of a bullet-shaped menstrual cup was patented in 1932, by the midwifery group of McGlasson and Perkins.
 Leona Chalmers patented the first usable commercial cup in 1937.
 Other menstrual cups were patented in 1935, 1937, and 1950.
 The Tassaway brand of menstrual cups was introduced in the 1960s, but it was not a commercial success.
 Early menstrual cups were made of rubber.
+The first menstrual-cup applicator was mentioned in a 1968 Tassaway patent; there are also 21st-century versions, but they have not been a commercial success, as of 2024.

+No medical research was conducted to ensure that menstrual cups were safe prior to introduction on the market.
+Early research in 1962 evaluated 50 volunteers using a bell-shaped cup.
+The researchers obtained vaginal smears, gram stains, and basic aerobic cultures of vaginal secretions.
+Vaginal speculum examination was performed, and pH was measured.
+No significant changes were noted.
+This report was the first containing extensive information on the safety and acceptability of a widely used menstrual cup that included both preclinical and clinical testing and over 10 years of post-marketing surveillance.

 In 1987, another latex rubber menstrual cup, The Keeper, was manufactured in the United States.
 This proved to be the first commercially viable menstrual cup and it is still available today.
 The first silicone menstrual cup was the UK-manufactured Mooncup in 2001.
-Most menstrual cups are now manufactured from medical grade silicone because of its durability and hypoallergenic properties, though there are also brands made of TPE (thermoplastic elastomer).
+Most menstrual cups are now manufactured from medical grade silicone properties.

+An early menstrual disc, the Gynaeseal, was developed by Dr John Cattanach in 1989, but never found commercial success.
+In 1997, the Instead Feminine Protection Cup began to be sold across the United States.
+Designed by Audrey Contente, the disposable disc was made of Kraton.
+In 2018, reusable silicone discs were introduced.
+As of 2021, there were ten brands of discs available for purchase in various markets.

 Menstrual cups are becoming more popular worldwide, with many different brands, shapes, and sizes on the market.
 Most are reusable, though there is at least one brand of disposable menstrual cups currently manufactured.

-Some non-governmental organizations (NGOs) and companies have begun to propose menstrual cups to females in developing countries since about 2010, for example in Kenya and South Africa.
-Menstrual cups are regarded as a low-cost and environmentally friendly alternative to sanitary cloth, expensive disposable pads, or "nothing" – the reality for many females in developing countries.
+Some non-governmental organizations (NGOs) and companies have begun to propose menstrual cups to women in developing countries since about 2010, for example in Kenya and South Africa.
+Menstrual cups are regarded as a low-cost and environmentally friendly alternative to sanitary cloth, expensive disposable pads, or "nothing" – the reality for many women in developing countries.

-While numerous companies all over the world offer this product it was still not well known in around 2010.
-It may be difficult for companies to make profit from this product as one single menstrual cup can last a girl or woman five years or longer.
-Most women hear of menstrual cups through the internet or word of mouth, rather than through conventional advertising on TV for example.